 - For statistical analysis.
 This may result in the release of data to other approved users, which may include academic researchers.
 The OfS will retain control of the data under contract with such users or if that user is subcontracting, we will require they have the same controls.
 Reports will only present anonymised and aggregated data.

 All information is used in compliance with data protection legislation (the General Data Protection Regulation and the Data Protection Act 2018).
-Once your personal information has been collected, you have certain rights in relation to that personal information that may be exercised, including the right to:
+Once your personal information has been collected, you have certain rights in relation to that personal information that may be exercised, including the right to ask:

-- A copy of your personal information, via a process known as a Subject Access Request
+- for a copy of your personal information, via a process known as a Subject Access Request

-- Correct inaccurate personal information held about you
+- to update or rectify inaccurate personal information held about you

-- Ask for your personal information to be deleted (within certain limits)
+- for your personal information to be deleted (within certain limits)

-All these rights have certain limitations depending on the request and the purpose for which we are holding your personal information.
+Please note that these are not absolute rights and do not apply in all circumstances, depending on the request and the purpose for which we are holding your personal information.